Jehree/SPT-ReleaseArchive/README.md

 IMPORTANT: Make sure you are using 7zip for all extractions.

+- **Make sure to close both Escape From Tarkov and the BSG launcher.**
 - Copy your live installation to a new folder EX: `C:\SPT\3.10.5`
 - Download patcher to downpatch the game from BSG's current latest patch to `3.11.X`'s target client version from [here](https://spt-mirror.refringe.com/patchers/).
   - Note: If a new EFT patch just released, you may need to wait ~24 hours for the SPT team to create a new downpatcher.